advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 <details>
 <summary>As a Doctor I can</summary>

-- Login and logout of the system.
-- Change my password and reset it via OTP.
 - Edit my email, hourly rate, or hospital affiliation.
 - View and accept the employment contract.
 - Add available time slots for appointments.